AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-concept.md

 ### Tenant Custom roles

 You can create custom tenant roles when the default tenant roles do not meet your organizational use cases.
-You can assign these custom roles a custom set of access rights and permissions.
+You can assign these custom roles a custom set of permissions.
 By default, added roles do not have any specific permissions.

 You must have the Tenant Administrator role to add and manage roles in a tenant.